Notes on the Geography of Zimbabwe: From Harare to Masvingo

 We'll drive about 200 miles today, from Harare to Masvingo with a side trip at Chivhu to visit the church built by Arthur Cripps, a poet-missionary who spent his life in service.

-This was early in 2018, with Robert Mugabe gone and a new regime in place.
-From a repeat visitor's perspective the most impressive thing, besides more traffic than a few years earlier, was the complete absence of police checkpoints, alias bribe-uptake stations.
+This was early in 2018, with Robert Mugabe gone and a temporary regime in place.
+From a repeat visitor's perspective, the most impressive thing, besides more traffic, was the complete absence of police checkpoints, alias bribe-uptake stations.

 Maybe an hour down the road.
-If we were bus conductors on the express service we'd sing, "Chivhu, Masvingo, Beitbridge, Polokwane (Pietersburg), Pretoria, Johannesburg, Harrismith, Pietermaritzburg, and Durban."
+If we were bus conductors on the express service we'd sing, "Chivhu, Masvingo, Beitbridge, Polokwane, Pretoria, Johannesburg, Harrismith, Pietermaritzburg, and Durban."
 That's a thousand miles.

 A sign of poverty?

 People buy firewood in posh American suburbs, but the wood there isn't hacked by axes, as it is here.
 Implication: the woodcutter can't afford a sharp saw, let alone a chainsaw.

 Where's that rural economist when we need him?
 Here's the problem: who can pay $4 for 25 pounds of potatoes?
 Answer: not the people who live around here.
 The buyers are people rich enough to drive cars.

 Despite the good news of traffic jams, the news in the countryside is bad, with cropland reverting to bush.

 We won't see any tobacco, and there won't be much of anything else except relics of colonial infrastructure like this low-level pipe culvert bridge.